barryclark/jekyll-now/about.md

 ---
-layout: page
+layout: about
 title: About
 permalink: /about/
 ---

 Love programming, Tinkering, breaking and building things from scratch.
 - Love working with embedded microcontrollers ( Arduino and Raspi)
 - Script kiddy with advance electrical knowlege
 - Able to reverse engineer small electrical equipment
 - Build own IOT devices with ESP32 and ESP8266 dev boards

 ### More Information